Project-Alpaca/Alpaca-FW/README.md

 # FT-Controller-FW

-Teensyduino-based firmware for Project Diva FT Controller project
+Teensyduino-based firmware for Project Diva Future Tone controller project based on Teensy 3.x/LC

 ## Features

 - 16 key shift register-based general purpose input (partially remappable, WIP)
 - Shift register-based 8 channel programmable lamp driver/power switch (expandable)
 - Has a built-in UI for controller settings, no need for a PC (for all runtime settings)
-- Up to 1kHz of internal scanning rate (usually holds at ~995Hz), stable 250Hz report output
+- Up to 1kHz of internal scanning rate (usually holds at ~995Hz on a Teensy LC), stable 250Hz report output
 - True slider (although it uses resistive sensing and feels different than official)
 - **Immune** to system updates depending on your settings of USB descriptor thanks to the usage of traditional passthrough technique (instead of relying on stolen keys like B***k)
 - Does not use `delay()` unless absolutely necessary